 - Light brown sugar vs. dark brown sugar: You can use either for this recipe.
 I have noticed that the extra moisture in dark brown sugar makes the cookies spread a bit more than the light brown sugar, but they’re equally delicious either way.

 - Don’t overbake: Pull these cookies from the oven before they are baked all the way through.
-The edges should be set, but the center should still be slightly underdone.
+The edges should be golden, but the center should still be slightly underdone.
 They should be so soft that they would fall apart if you tried to pick them up straight from the oven (pssst, don’t do that).
 Once they cool on the baking sheet they will firm up.
 Underbaking slightly ensures a soft and tender cookie.

 - Use your favorite “chips”: I most often make these cookies with chocolate chips/chocolate chunks, but I have also made them with white chocolate, peanut butter chips, butterscotch chips and walnuts (like a Kitchen Sink cookie).
 Use your favorite mix-ins.